Rajaikumar-iOSDev/SoundDataTrasfer_iOS/README.md

 ## Security:

-Currently using the following encryption technique from Crypto kit.
+Currently using the following encryption technique from CryptoKit.

 ChaChaPoly-An implementation of the ChaCha20-Poly1305 cipher